Read-The-Question/rtq-review/apps/review-content-web/README.md

    and allowlisted paper assets come directly from the content checkout.
-2. Select tags in two dimensions, confirm the visible set is reduced using OR within each dimension and AND across dimensions, then add independent question and answer RAG-state filters.
+2. Select tags in two dimensions, confirm the visible set is reduced using OR within each dimension and AND across dimensions, then add independent filters for all four question, question-image, answer, and answer-image RAG-state tracks.
 3. Copy the filtered URL, refresh, and confirm the filter scope is restored.
    Use **Clear all**, then reopen the copied URL to prove clear and restore independently.
-4. Submit a mocked question or answer outcome and confirm the success state is visible without changing the source TOML.
+4. Submit a mocked content or image outcome and confirm the success state is visible without changing the source TOML.
 5. Append feedback to a question or nested question, refresh, and confirm it remains attached to that exact UUID at the current top-level RAG state.